What is a non-profit organization?

 Is our organization required to be incorporated in order to receive 501(c)(3) status?

 No. Incorporating is a completely different process than that of applying to become a 501(c)(3) tax exempt entity.
 The primary benefit of incorporating is liability autonomy between your organization's directors and the organization itself.
 Practically speaking, KNPUSA recommends that organizations of all sizes incorporate due to the litigious nature of our society today.
 Incorporating in most cases would be a prudent business decision.

 Should we incorporate first or apply for tax exempt status?

 If you are planning to incorporate your organization, then that must be done prior to applying for tax exempt status.
-If you incorporate after receiving tax exempt status, then you would be required to re-apply for tax exempt status as your legal organizational structure has been changed which would require a new application including all applicable fees.
+If you incorporate after receiving tax exempt status, you would then be required to file for a name change with the IRS.

 How long does it take to become incorporated?

 Do we have to publish our intent to incorporate?

 Currently, only three states require that organizations publish their intent to incorporate; Arizona, Georgia, and Pennsylvania.
 The exact rules and fees vary by state.
 Your KNPUSA consultant will advise you of the specific requirements and costs for your state and locality.
 Please note that publication services and fees are not included in any of our packages.

 Can a nonprofit corporation make a profit?

 Yes.
 Nonprofit corporations are allowed to generate a surplus.
 It can use the tax free surplus for its own operating expenses including salaries or roll the surplus over to the next fiscal year.
 What a nonprofit corporation cannot do is distribute any profits to officers, directors or employees.

 Tax Exempt Questions